davidkiss/spring-cloud-streams-kafka-demo/README.md

 }
 ```

+Note:
+In order for our application to be able to communicate with Kafka, we'll need to define an outbound stream to write messages to a Kafka topic, and an inbound stream to read messages from a Kafka topic.
+Spring Cloud provides a convenient way to do this by simply creating an interface that defines a separate method for each stream.

+Note:
 The ```inboundGreetings()``` method defines the inbound stream to read from Kafka and ```outboundGreetings()``` method defines the outbound stream to write to Kafka.

+Note:
 During runtime Spring will create a java proxy based implentation of the ```GreetingsStreams``` interface that can be injected as a Spring Bean anywhere in the code to access our two streams.

+---

 # Configure Spring Cloud Stream
+Note:
 Our next step is to configure Spring Cloud Stream to bind to our streams in the ```GreetingsStreams``` interface.
 This can be done by creating a ```@Configuration``` class ```com.kaviddiss.streamkafka.config.StreamsConfig``` with below code:

 ```